-Do you feel embarrassed by your “thunder thighs” or “cankles”?
+Why Are My Legs So Fat?
+You May Actually Have Lipedema!
+Written by Crystal Willis Do you feel embarrassed by your “thunder thighs” or “cankles”?
 You’re not alone.
 But, it might be more than just a need to lose a few pounds.
-Answer some of the questions below to determine if you might be suffering from a medical condition called Lipedema that affects approximately 11% of the female population.
-Do… Continue reading Why are my legs so fat?
+Answer some of the questions below to determine if you might be suffering from a medical condition called Lipedema that affects approximately … Continue reading Why are my legs so fat?
 You might actually have Lipedema!

 I watched this creative and enlightening video today about Lipedema, the condition I have in my legs.
 I wanted to share it with all of you to raise awareness about this condition. 🙂 Stay tuned for more Lip Lady Fashion tips coming soon!
 ‘Fat Legs and All’ is a quirky and creative video made to raise awareness of Lipoedema and show that with understanding and education … Continue reading Fat Legs and All: A fun look at Lipedema

 For many women, they aren’t just “cankles”.
 Here’s info about the condition so you can educate yourself and others.
 What is Lipoedema?
-Lipoedema (spelled Lipedema in the US) is a chronic, progredient disorder that affects almost exclusively women and is characterized by bilateral, symmetrical abnormal fatty tissue accummulation mainly in the hip region and upper… Continue reading About Lipedema
+Lipoedema (spelled Lipedema in the US) is a chronic, progredient disorder that affects almost exclusively women and is characterized by bilateral, symmetrical abnormal fatty tissue accummulation mainly in the hip region and upper and lower legs (and sometimes the arms, but never the … Continue reading About Lipedema